Avondale family Art walk

 3

-Review and discuss budgets for marekting, materials, permits, and resources.
+Review and discuss budgets for marketing, materials, permits, and resources.
 Investigate and apply for grants that may apply to a project like this.

 marketing